Ubisoft has unveiled the post-launch plans for ‘Watch Dogs: Legion’

 In multiplayer, groups of up to four will be able to free-roam London and take part in a variety of side activities and events.
 There will also be co-op missions, as well as Tactical Op missions, which will be built around four players, requiring teamwork and communication to succeed.

-PVP will also be added as a series first.
-Spider Bot arena is said to have four to eight players compete in a free-for-all deathmatch, controlling a variety of spider styled machines.
+PVP will be added as a series first.
+The mode is known as Spider Bot arena and is said to have four to eight players competing in a free-for-all deathmatch, controlling a variety of spider styled machines.
 Single player is also expected to receive free post-launch content in the form of new characters with new abilities, new missions, and a new game plus mode.

 Owners of the season pass will be entitled to a new expansion titled Watch Dogs: Legion – Bloodlines.
 The new content is expected to drop sometime in 2021 and will include protagonist Aiden Pearce from the original game, and Wrench from Watch Dogs 2.
 The storyline can be played through either in single player or online co-op.